halon176/h-crypto-price-bot/README.md

 ## Roadmap
-- [ ] Create a function that aligns spaces to make text appear more uniform within the message with the data.
 - [ ] Display a chart showing the price trend of a single coin in different selectable timeframes.
 - [ ] Create the possibility to query other APIs such as Binance or CoinMarketCap.